JaviCerveraIngram/connect-haxe-sdk/README.md

 # Connect Haxe SDK

 This is a version of the SDK for [CloudBlue Connect](https://www.cloudblue.com/connect/) platform, written in Haxe.
-While it allows to write connectors in Haxe itself, the generated code can be used to write connectors in other languages:
+While it allows to write connectors in Haxe itself, the generated code can be used in other languages:

 * Java.
 * JavaScript.
 * PHP.
 * Python.

-C# support will be coming in the future.
+C# support will come in the future.

 Documentation on how to use the SDK is available [here](https://cloudblue.github.io/connect-haxe-sdk/).